Geopolitical Barriers to Globalization: Construction of the Geopolitical Alignment Measure

 \subsection{Event Compilation Using Large Language Models}

-Major bilateral geopolitical events form core elements of LLM training corpora, appearing extensively across news archives, government publications, and scholarly databases.
+Major bilateral geopolitical events are typically documented in news archives, government publications, international organizations, and scholarly sources.
 We employ Gemini 2.5 Pro with web search capabilities to systematically compile and analyze these events through structured prompt engineering.
-Figure~\ref{fig:geopolitical_analysis} illustrates our analysis procedure, with complete specifications in \citet{fan2025geopoliticalgrowth} and \citet{fan2025geopolitics}.
+Figure~\ref{fig:geopolitical_analysis} illustrates our analysis procedure, with the complete prompt specification documented in Section~\ref{app:llm_prompt}.

 The LLM performs five sequential tasks: (i) verify historical political entities accounting for state succession (e.g., Soviet Union to Russian Federation); (ii) search knowledge base and internet sources for major bilateral events from authoritative sources; (iii) classify events using the Conflict and Mediation Event Observations (CAMEO) framework; (iv) assign Goldstein scores from $-10$ (maximum conflict) to $+10$ (maximum cooperation); and (v) categorize economic content when applicable.